WaffleZilla55/PITF/README.md

 ## Description

-An application created for the moral team, dedicated to hosting BESPIN raffles and voting events.
+An application created for the BESPIN morale team, dedicated to hosting BESPIN giveaways and voting events.

 ## Environment